-- (1) Depending on age, service and type of employment - (2) Net of pension plan investment and administrative expenses; includes inflation(3) The mortality table used was developed based on CalPERS specific data.
+(1) Depending on age, service and type of employment

+(2) Net of pension plan investment and administrative expenses; includes inflation

+(3) The mortality table used was developed based on CalPERS specific data.
 The table includes 15 years of mortality improvements using the Society of Actuaries Scale 90% of scale MP 2016.
-For more details on this table, please refer to the December 2017 experience study report (based on CalPERS demographic data from 1997 to 2015) that can be found on the CalPERS website. - (4) All of the City's plans for miscellaneous and safety employed the same assumptions
+For more details on this table, please refer to the December 2017 experience study report (based on CalPERS demographic data from 1997 to 2015) that can be found on the CalPERS website.

+(4) All of the City's plans for miscellaneous and safety employed the same assumptions

-Change of Assumptions - For the measurement date of June 30, 2018, the inflation rate reduced from 2.75% to 2.50%.
+Change of Assumptions - For the measurement date of June 30, 2020, the inflation rate was 2.50%.